Title: The George K. Arthur Political Papers

 [Description and dates], Box/folder number, The George K. Arthur Political Papers, Archives & Special Collections Department, E. H. Butler Library, SUNY Buffalo State.

 Buffalo native George K. Arthur has been active on the local political scene for nearly half a century.
 Notably, he served on the Erie County Board of Supervisors from 1964-1967, as Ellicott District Councilman from 1970-1978, and then as Councilman-at-Large in 1978, eventually serving as Common Council President from 1984 until his retirement in 1996.
 Along the way, he ran for mayor in 1985 as the unendorsed Democratic candidate, narrowly losing to incumbent Jimmy Griffin.
 In 2010, he served as Secretary of the Buffalo Fiscal Stability Authority. –Art Voice 04/22/2010

 Scope and Contents:

 The collection contains a wealth of information concerning politics in the Buffalo and Western New York region.
 The collection includes: scrapbooks; certificates; plaques; photographs; videotapes; badges; newspapers; invitations; brochures; ephemera; and correspondence.
-Some of the topics include: the buffalo waterfront (guide to specific materials available upon request); campaign materials for his several offices; newspaper scrapbooks detailing political activity; the African American Cultural Center; various organizations (see keyword/subject guide for specific organization lists).
+Some of the topics include: the Buffalo waterfront (guide to specific materials available upon request); campaign materials for his several offices; newspaper scrapbooks detailing political activity; the African American Cultural Center; various organizations (see keyword/subject guide for specific organization lists).

 The papers are arranged into three series based on acquisition dates.
 Each series is then broken down into topics and arranged in alphabetical order for ease of access.
 Keyword findings aids are also available upon request.
-Series III is currently searchable by note field and keyword only.